Gikkman/auto-overlay/README.md

 `npm run start` - Will run the Javascript code

+Configuration for the program resides in the `auto-overlay.properties` file.
+You can open and edit the file with any text editor, for example Notepad.
+It is just a plain text file.
+I hope the file is fairly self explanatory.

 # Build
 `npm run build` - Will build a Windows executable